vycb/rusttol/README.md

-#TOL XML parser into SQLite
+#rusttol is a XML parser for data from http://tolweb.org/

+Example for SQLite